MRChemSoft/mrchem/docs/installation.rst

 Obtaining and building the code
 -------------------------------

-An experimental version of MRCPP is available on GitHub.
+An experimental version of MRChem is available on GitHub.
 There is no official MRChem program yet, but you can write your own main program in a file called ``mrchem.cpp`` in the ``/pilot`` directory.
 You will find a sample code called ``mrchem.cpp.sample`` in this directory where some of the functionality is